Cracking Salesforce Testing Interview

 Why Salesforce Purchases Informatica – Strategic Insights

 Salesforce has apparently purchased Informatica, a top data integration and management company, in a daring move that has drawn attention from the tech community.
-Salesforce’s ultimate strategy of becoming the world’s most complete and intelligent data-powered customer relationship management (CRM) platform is reflected in this possible acquisition.
-However, why is Salesforce interested in purchasing Informatica?
+This possible acquisition reflects Salesforce’s ultimate strategy to become the world’s most complete and intelligent data-powered customer relationship management (CRM) platform.But why does Salesforce want to purchase Informatica?
 What benefits does this acquisition offer?
 Let’s examine the logic, effects, and possible results of this significant agreement.
+In this article we will discuss “Why Salesforce Purchases Informatica – Strategic Insights.”

 The Rise Of Data Driven CRM